 - In the Queries library, click New query.

-- On the Choose a dataset page, click Support > Ticket updates > Support: Ticket updates.
+- On the Choose a dataset page, click Support > Updates history > Support: Updates history.
 Query builder opens.

 - Now, create a custom Group attribute to group the hours of ticket creation together.